 Ask questions like:

-- What’s the scope of phone use that’s typical across your organization today?
+- What’s the scope of phone use typical across your organization today?
 This includes both inbound and outbound calling.
 Are sales teams reaching out to prospects by phone or when it’s time to close a deal?
 How much of your customer service operation is based on customers reaching out by phone, even if you offer other channels like email, chat, or social media?